moinakg/pcompress/README.md

        '-L' -     Enable LZP pre-compression.
 This improves compression ratio of all algorithms with some extra CPU and very low RAM overhead.
 Using delta encoding in conjunction with this may not always be beneficial.
+       '-S' <cksum>
+            -     Specify chunk checksum to use: CRC64, SKEIN256, SKEIN512
+                  Default one is SKEIN256.
+The implementation actually uses SKEIN 512-256.
+This is 25% slower than simple CRC64 but is many times more robust than CRC64 in detecting data integrity errors.
+SKEIN is a finalist in the NIST SHA-3 standard selection process and is one of the fastest in the group, especially on x86 platforms.
+BLAKE is faster than SKEIN on a few platforms.
+                  SKEIN 512-256 is about 60% faster than SHA 512-256 on x64 platforms.
        '-M' -     Display memory allocator statistics
        '-C' -     Display compression statistics